NobodyXu/bookmarks/c/multithreading/atomic/lock-free-list.md

     **Only one critical section per thread can be active at any time**.

+    **Restartable sequences must not perform system calls.
+Doing so may result in termination of the process by a segmentation fault.**

     **Limitation: if you single-step through a critical section in the debugger, the program will loop forever.**

     `rsq()` can speedup CPU id retrieving, thus speedup access of per-cpu data.